facerecog/auto-ssh-tunnel/README.md

 # Automatic SSH Tunnel

-Automatic SSH Tunnel is a **BASH** script which can be used to create a reverse ssh tunnel between multiple computers running Linux and a centralized server.
+Automatic SSH Tunnel is a **PYTHON** script which can be used to create a reverse ssh tunnel between multiple computers running Linux and a centralized server.

-It's written in BASH scripting language and uses PYTHON to setup.
+It's written in PYTHON scripting language.

 **Why use this script?**

-* **Portable:** It's written in BASH scripting and only needs *openSSH-server* (openSSH-server is a tool to enable computers to behave as a pseudo server to ensure a successful reverse tunnelling).
+* **Portable:** It's written in PYTHON scripting and only needs *openSSH-server* (openSSH-server is a tool to enable computers to behave as a pseudo server to ensure a successful reverse tunnelling).
 * **Secure:** It requires a USB hardware physical transfer of the ssh keys.

 ## Features